theianmay/clausefill-ai/README.md

 - **[Future Enhancements](docs/future-enhancements.md)** - Planned improvements
 - **[Cost Protection](docs/cost-protection.md)** - Detailed cost analysis and protection measures

-## Contributing

-This is a portfolio project.
-Feel free to fork and adapt for your own use!

-## License

-MIT

 ## Support

 For questions or issues, please open an issue on GitHub.